David Graeber: Death

-Graeber died suddenly from necrotic pancreatitis on September 2, 2020 while on vacation with his wife and friends in Venice.
-Graeber died during the COVID-19 pandemic and instead of a funeral, his family organized an "Intergalactic Memorial Carnival" of livestreamed events that took place in October 2020.
-His wife, Dubrovsky, attributed the pancreatitis to COVID-19, saying they both had strange symptoms for months beforehand, and she said there was a connection between COVID-19 and pancreatitis.
+Graeber died suddenly from necrotic pancreatitis on September 2, 2020, while on vacation with his wife and friends in Venice.
+As his death occurred during the early period of the COVID-19 pandemic, instead of a funeral, his family organized an "Intergalactic Memorial Carnival" of live-streamed events that took place in October 2020.
+His wife Nika Dubrovsky has attributed the pancreatitis to COVID-19, pointing to his prior good health, strange symptoms they both had for months beforehand, and the connection scientists have since found between COVID-19 and pancreatitis.